Automattic/wp-calypso/test/e2e/docs/style-guide-selenium.md

 } );
 ```

-**Note:** not all pages can be visited as they require a direct URL to be defined, some pages come only as part of flows (eg. sign up pages)
+> :warning: not all pages can be visited as they require a direct URL to be defined, some pages come only as part of flows (eg. sign up pages)

-## Use of this, const and lets
+## Use of this, const and let

-It is preferred to use `const`, or `lets`, instead of `this.`, as the scope is narrower and less likely to cause confusion across test steps.
+It is preferred to use `const`, or `let`, instead of `this`, as the scope is narrower and less likely to cause confusion across test steps.

-For example:
+**Avoid**:

 ```
 step( 'Can select domain only from the domain first choice page', function() {